The 10 Most Common Woodworking Mistakes Beginners Make

 Woodworking can seem like an imposing craft.
 There are countless specialty tools, and it can be hard to keep them all straight.
 An important skill to develop is understanding what tool is nice to have, and what tool is truly needed.
 Sometimes, an arduous task can be made almost trivial simply by using the right tool.

 If you’re hesitant to spend money on a specialized tool that you may only use once, there are some alternatives.
-Consider rental services, finding the hand tool equivalent, or making your purchase at a discount center.
+Consider tool rental services, finding the hand tool equivalent, or making your purchase at a discount center.
 Inexpensive tools sometimes don’t last, but they may give you the opportunity to try something new and find out if you’d like to make that tool a permanent addition to your workshop.
-Here’s a list of 20 items that are great purchases at discount centers such as Harbor Freight.

-Router burn however, can be more difficult to remove, due to the complexity of the bit profile.
+Router burn, however, can be more difficult to remove, due to the complexity of the bit profile.
 To avoid router burn, make sure you are cleaning your router bits after each project.
 Resins and dust can build up on a bit’s surface, and cause the metal face to heat up faster.
 This in turn increases the chance of burning your next project.
-(In addition, the higher heat dulls bits faster.
-So clean your bits and you’ll be saving money as well!)
+And, the higher heat dulls bits faster.
+So clean your bits and you’ll be saving money as well!